-Integrations you create using the Integration Builder are automatically included when you export and import a communication plan.
+Integrations you create using the Integration Builder are automatically included when you export and import a workflow.
 You do not need to export or import them separately.

 How to use the Integration Builder

-- xMatters displays a list of existing communication plans.
+- xMatters displays a list of existing workflows.

 To edit an inbound or outbound integration:

-- In xMatters, access the Integration Builder tab in the communication plan that contains the integration you want to edit.
+- In xMatters, access the Integration Builder tab in the workflow that contains the integration you want to edit.